 Here is this week’s photo, so we’ll see if this is a little easier.
 Maybe it’s a little too easy.
 We’ll see.

-So on to this week’s photo.
-Maybe it will be an easy one…maybe not.
-But give is a look and see what you got!
-As always, please remember not to post your answers here so others can have a chance.
-Just send them to us in an email to firstname.lastname@example.org.
+As usual, please remember not to post your answers here so others can have a chance at it.
+Just send your guess to us in an email to firstname.lastname@example.org.
 Good luck!

-So our next photo is from a slightly older film, so see if it rings a bell.
-As always, please do not post your answers here so others can have a guess.
-Just send them to us in an email to firstname.lastname@example.org.
+As always, please remember not to post your answers here so others can have a guess.
+Just send your guess to us in an email, to email@example.com.
 Good Luck!